NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 Child teams inherit the parent's access permissions, simplifying permissions management for large groups.
 Members of child teams also receive notifications when the parent team is `@mentioned`, simplifying communication with multiple groups of people.

-Depending on your use case, you may want to create additional teams (e.g. a read-only access team, or different teams granting access to different projects).
+Depending on your use case, you may want to create additional teams (e.g. teams granting access to different projects).
 This is welcomed by the framework, as long as the teams provide clarity on the role they encompass, remain consistent and are applied consistently to your repositories.

 ## Code security